More

 • Applying for a personal loan

-Customers prefer to use digital channels for simple transactions but desire high-touch interactions for more complex products and services, such as home loans and financial planning.
+Customers prefer to use digital channels for simple transactions but desire high-touch interactions for more complex products and services, such as calculating and applying for a bridging loan or a home loan, and financial planning..
 With digital kiosk technology, banks can spend more time on personal interactions without extending the number of staff.

 For banks that are under pressure to adopt more digital channels and reduce their brick-and-mortar footprint, full-service kiosks offer an opportunity to reach out to customers in new markets and locations.
 This allows retail banks to cut costs through branch and staff operations.